-According to a 2018 survey by RetailMeNot, 60% of consumers start shopping for holiday gifts before Black Friday even hits.
+Approximately 60% of consumers start shopping for holiday gifts before Black Friday even hits.
 So it’s no surprise if you feel like promotions and sales are starting earlier and earlier every year.

 On the flip side, you can lead into the BFCM weekend by creating urgency and scarcity through teaser and sneak peek campaigns weeks or even days before your actual sale launch.
 By doing so, you are giving your users and potential customers something to look forward to, especially when you can cherry-pick which products are the most popular amongst your users to tease based on your data gathering efforts beforehand.

 No matter how early or late you decide to start activating/announcing your BFCM sales, remember that BFCM has become more than just a weekend after Thanksgiving.
 It also includes the week leading up to Black Friday and the weeks after Cyber Monday.